 Securely fasten one end of twine around your first stake.
 Then pull the twine towards the next stake around the side of your first plant.
 Move the twine the other side of your second plant, creating enough tension to help support your plants, but not too tight that you damage the stems.

 Weave back and forth around the plants until you reach the next stake.
 Wrap the twine around that second stake a few times for security, and then weave back around the same plants but on the other side of each this time.
+Repeat this method until you reach the end of the row or the last stake.

 The above diagram shows how to do this, and below is a picture of how I set up my Florida weave this year.